ozgurgunes/Sketch-Symbol-States/README.md

 ### States from Document & Library

-If you're working on a document and you've imported a symbol from a library; states coming from library will be listed with an `asterisk *`.
-You can't update or delete states coming from library.
+States can be saved in library and used on any document.
+States imported from library are being listed with an `asterisk (*)`.
+It is possible to save or delete new states on working document for imported symbols.